adekolaolat/granular-data-security-sql-server-fabric/docs/implement-rls.md

 ### Outcome

-This is the result you run the same query as *'stephen0@adventure-works.com'* after implementation of RLS. *'stephen0@adventure-works.com'* can only see his data:
+This is the result when you run the same query as *'stephen0@adventure-works.com'*, a sales rep after implementation of RLS. *'stephen0@adventure-works.com'* can only see his data:

 ![alt text](/images/rls_stephen.png)